Shelagh Delaney

 Shelagh Delaney FRSL (/ˈʃiːlə dəˈleɪniː/; 25 November 1938 – 20 November 2011) was an English playwright, screenwriter and author.
 Her debut work, A Taste of Honey (1958), has been described as "probably the most performed play by a post-war British woman playwright".
-It was adapted for the screen and won the BAFTA Award for Best British Screenplay in 1962.
+Its 1961 film adaptation won the BAFTA Award for Best British Screenplay.
 She also wrote the BBC series The House That Jack Built (1977), radio plays and a collection of short stories.
 Delaney was elected a Fellow of the Royal Society of Literature in 1985.

 Early life

 Sheila Mary Delaney was born on 25 November 1938 in Broughton, Salford, Lancashire to Irish-born bus inspector, Joseph, and Salford-born Elsie Tremlow.
 She later changed the spelling of her first name to Shelagh to sound more Irish before the premiere of her first play.
 She failed the eleven-plus exam and attended Broughton Secondary Modern school before transferring at the age of 15 to Pendleton High School, where she gained five O-levels.